What is Montessori education?

 Where is the school located?

-Our classroom is in the parish hall at St. Thomas Episcopal Church in downtown Plymouth (400 N Center St), just a block north from the library.
+Our classroom is in the fellowship hall at First United Church of Christ in downtown Plymouth (321 N Center St), just north of the library.

 Maria’s Montessori Morning: A Sample Daily Routine